What Drives Her: Laura Schwab, the First Female President of Aston Martin Americas

 Yes, the DBX is gorgeous, bespoke and exclusive.
 But it’s not just the first SUV in the Aston Martin family; it’s a standout in that it was designed for women.

-Editor’s note: When we spoke to Laura, she was the first female President at Aston Martin of the Americas.
-She has since moved to Sales & Marketing at Rivian.
+Editor’s note: When we spoke to Laura, she was the first female President at Aston Martin of the Americas, then head of Sales & Marketing at Rivian before leaving the industry.

 Aston Martin, the bespoke English car maker famous for hand-building luxury cars for Prince Charles and James Bond, has a reputation for fast and fantastic sports cars.
 But the brand has been on the path of recognizing the role of women in automotive, four years ago installing the company’s first female President of the Americas and just recently, rolling out the DBX, which was refined based on research with panels of women and incorporating many of the wish-list items they brought to the discussion.